 Tax Statement Information

-First half statements are typically mailed out in mid to late February and contains the detailed information for your property.
-Second half is mainly for coupon purposes and does not contain detailed information.
-Current year first half taxes are due on April 30th.
-Second half taxes are due on October 31st.
+Tax statements are typically mailed out mid to late February and contains the detailed information for your property and includes two coupons, one for first half and one for second half.
+First half taxes are due on April 30th, second half taxes are due on October 31st.
 If the tax date falls on a Saturday, Sunday or Holiday, then the payment due date is the next business day.

 Paying Your Property Taxes